GabrielSGoncalves/udacity_devops_nanodegree_project3_k8s/README.md

 AWS_ACCOUNT_ID='<AWS-account-id>
 APP_IMAGE_REPO_NAME='coworking-analytics'
 ```
 We executed the "Start build" to make sure the variables were correctly set.
+Next, we pushed a changes to our GitHub repository to test the CodeBuild integration.
+Bellow you can the last CodeBuild runs were triggered by GitHub-Hookshoot:

 ![CodeBuild Project](images/codebuild-project.png)